Cincinnati Junior Rowing Club Summer CampsClick Here to Sign Up

 - CJRC offers high school students opportunities to travel all over the country for races, which can be meaningful and formative experiences, allowing teammates to mature and bond as they step away from home together in pursuit of a common goal.

 - CJRC rowers tend to do very well socially and academically, as the team fosters collaboration and academic achievement among its members.

 - Over the years, our athletes have been recruited to and rowed at elite rowing and academic universities such as Yale, Harvard, Princeton, Columbia, Brown, Pennsylvania, Cornell, Stanford, Duke, MIT, Virginia, Texas, Washington and more.

 - In recent years, youth rowing has become more popular than ever, allowing more opportunities to engage with people from different schools and share a common experience.

 - Unlike other sports, most athletes in the United States do not begin their rowing careers until high school, which allows rowers the opportunity to start fresh, at the same level as their peers and fellow competitors.
 These camps provide an opportunity for athletes to get early exposure to a sport that they can realistically pursue at highly competitive levels if they choose.

 - Especially now, after so much time indoors due to the pandemic, it is refreshing to get outside and to meet new people in a safe environment.

-- With the 2021 Summer Olympics approaching, campers can experience a unique Olympic Sport firsthand, and connect to the amazing athletes that will represent America (The United States Women have won three consecutive gold medals in the flagship event, the 8+).
+- Campers can experience a unique Olympic Sport firsthand, and connect to the amazing athletes that represent America (The United States Women have won three consecutive gold medals in the flagship event, the 8+).